 I hope you find this blog enjoyable and thank you for your input.

-My name is Marianna and I live in the ‘burbs of South London.
+My name is Marianna and I live in South London.
 I’m learning to sew better because I eventually want to create garments that are flawless, flattering and for somebody else!

-When not sewing or doing the mummy stuff, I like reading fiction and sewing blogs, running and did I mention gallivanting round the fabric shops?
+When not sewing or doing the mummy stuff, I like reading fiction, running and did I mention gallivanting round the fabric shops?